Essential Questions and Answers on the Gospel of the Kingdom (Selections)

 Question 3: You say that Christ is the truth, the way, and the life.
 This is the Holy Spirit’s testimony and is unquestionable.
 But the Bible also has recorded the words of some great spiritual adepts and apostles of the Lord Jesus.
 Do their expressions count as God’s word?
 If what they say also really counts as God’s word, then are they not also the truth, the way, and the life?
 As far as I can tell, there’s no difference between their words and those of the Lord Jesus, all count as God’s word.
 Why don’t they count as the truth, the way, and the life?

-Question 4: I read Almighty God’s words, “Corrupt Mankind Is More in Need of the Salvation of God Become Flesh.”
+Question 4: I read Almighty God’s words, “Corrupt Mankind Is More in Need of the Salvation of the Incarnate God.”
 I think this is a fantastic passage of God’s word, very practical, and very important.
 With regard to why corrupt mankind must receive the salvation of God’s incarnation, this is an aspect of the truth that most people urgently need to understand.
 Please commune with us a little more on this.

 Question 5: Almighty God has now become flesh and has come down to the earth.
 In the Lord’s prayer, it says: “Your kingdom come, Your will be done in earth, as it is in heaven” (Mat 6:10).
 Aren’t these words fulfilled in the work of Almighty God?
 Is the prophecy of “the tabernacle of God is with men” from the Book of Revelation related to Almighty God coming among mankind?
 What is the deeper meaning behind God becoming flesh in the last days?

 XI.
 Questions and Answers on How to Differentiate Between the True Christ and False Christs